marticliment/Youtube-TV-Client/README.md

 **DISCLAIMER: This project is not related with Google at all.
 All youtube logos and other symbols are their property, and should be used according to their terms.**

 Note: The max resolution will be determined by the window size on launch.
+This is Why this application launches fullscreened